Worldwide Photographic Journeys

 If you prefer to photograph people from a distance, then please consider bringing a larger zoom or telephoto lens.
 It is our experience that sometimes people can feel a bit intimidated by large cameras and lenses so you may wish to bring a smaller sized zoom lens like a 100-400mm which doesn’t appear as intimidating as a large fixed focal length telephoto lens.

 Such a lens can also be useful for any wildlife we encounter during the safari part of our trip.
-Since there are no weight restrictions for small flights on this tour you may wish to bring a large prime to photograph the wildlife we will see on our safaris inside Samburu and also for the bird photography opportunities around Lake Baringo.
+Since there are no weight restrictions for small flights on this tour you may wish to bring a large prime to photograph the wildlife we will see on Lake Baringo.

 If you bring a good quality bridge camera instead of a DSLR or mirrorless it will be best if it has an optical zoom of 18-20x or more, combined with a reasonable wide-angle at the other end of the zoom range.